thinc-org/awesome-stack/src/pages/things/ArthurFDLR-whisper-youtube.md

 tag:

   - backend
+  - devops
   - service
-  - youtube

-desc: Python YouTube API wrapper for video and playlist metadata.
+desc: Whisper is a YouTube chat bot used to moderate and customize live chats during streams.

 by: peam1146

-from: awesome-dev-bot
+from: Thinc.

 ---